MindaugasVaitkus2/simpleWebCrawlerScriptPython/README.md

 # simpleWebCrawlerScriptPython

-Simple Python script for searching words in html sites.
+Simple Python script for searching content in html sites.